victorchall/EveryDream2trainer/doc/BASEMODELS.md

 ### Downloading from a subfolder

-If the model you want to download is not stored in the root folder under the huggingface repo id, you can pass `--hf_repo_subfolder` to set the subfolder where it should be downloaded from.
+If the model you want to download is not stored in the root folder under the huggingface repo id (rare), you can pass `--hf_repo_subfolder` to set the subfolder where it should be downloaded from.